mirceaulinic/mirceaulinic.github.io/_posts/2016-12-15-configuration-management.md

         True
 ```

-Which configures the static APR entries required.
+And configures the static APR entries, as required.

 #### Configure default route if not already in the table